microhass/space-travellers/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 If you'd like to contribute to this project, feel free to fork the repository and make changes as you see fit.
-Please submit a pull request with your changes and I'll review them as soon as possible.
+Please submit a pull request with your changes and We'll review them as soon as possible.

 Feel free to check the [issues page](../../issues/).